-Prerequisite for Algebra IA: Pre-Algebra 6 or Pre-Algebra 7 Prerequisite for Algebra IB: Algebra IA
+Prerequisite: Pre-Algebra 6 or Pre-Algebra 7

 PRE-ALGEBRA 8

 This course supports the transition from Foundations of Algebra 7 to Algebra I (high school credit-bearing course) and addresses the eighth grade math Standards of Learning.
 Students will be required to utilize the mathematical process goals of communication, collaboration, problem solving, reasoning, and representations in the exploration of number sense, computation, estimation, measurement, geometry, probability, statistics, patterns, functions, and algebra.
 Students completing the course are required to take the eighth grade SOL test.